COVID-19: Here's Latest Rundown Of Cases In Ulster, Sullivan By Towns

-The novel coronavirus (COVID-19) death toll in both Ulster and Sullivan counties continues to be on the rise.
+There continue to be newly reported cases related to the novel coronavirus (COVID-19) in both Ulster and Sullivan counties.

-As of Wednesday, May 6, there have been a total of 1,441 confirmed COVID-19 cases, with 837 still active.
-In Sullivan County, there have been 975 confirmed cases, with 377 still active.
-Health officials in Ulster said that 604 COVID-19 patients have recovered, while 598 patients in Sullivan have recovered.
+As of Monday, May 11, there have been a total of 1,505 confirmed COVID-19 cases in Ulster County, with nearly 900 still active.

+In Sullivan County, there have been 1,018 confirmed cases, with 337 still active.

+Health officials in Ulster said that 637 COVID-19 patients have recovered, while 681 patients in Sullivan have recovered.

 In Ulster, COVID-19 cases were reported in: